Coffee from around the world roasted fresh daily. Have a browse of our accessories too, which are specially selected for our coffees.

 What does Colombian Coffee Taste Like?

 Typically, Colombian coffee is high in acidity with heavy chocolate notes with some occasional fruity flavours.
 The acidity is due to the washed process, a method in which many Colombian coffees are processed.
-Colombia La Manuela Supremo is wonderfully balanced with a silky body and creamy finish.
+Colombia Cafe Sofia is wonderfully balanced with a silky body and creamy finish.
 The large beans – ‘Supremo’ are roasted medium just after the first crack where a sweet roasted aroma is noticeable.
 It is great for lattes and cappuccinos.

 The flavours of cacao and walnut are matched with a fruit aroma and are simply irresistible.